Mona Bone Jakon

 Mona Bone Jakon is the third studio album by singer-songwriter Cat Stevens, released in April 1970 on the Island Records label in the United Kingdom and on A&M in the United States and Canada.
+It peaked at no. 25 in Australia but did not reach the top 50 in the UK or US.

 Overview

 After a meteoric start to his career, surprising even his original producer at Deram Records with the hit singles "I Love My Dog", "Matthew and Son", and "I'm Gonna Get Me a Gun", Stevens' debut album, Matthew and Son, began charting.
 However, after the pressure for a repeat album of the same calibre, Stevens, considered a young teen sensation, was overwhelmed by a new lifestyle as well as the demands of writing, recording, performing, publicity appearances, and touring.
 His second album was a commercial failure and in the autumn of 1968, he was hospitalized, with a diagnosis of tuberculosis and a collapsed lung.
 For over a year, while recovering, Stevens virtually disappeared from the British pop scene.
 Mona Bone Jakon is notable not only for his return but for the emergence of a very different artist.
 The album sold slowly (at first) but over time has been certified Gold for sales/shipments of more than 500,000 copies in the United States.